UBC-MDS/FinanceCalculator2025/CONTRIBUTING.md

 ## Get Started!

 Ready to contribute?
-Here's how to set up `financecalculator` for local development.
+Here's how to set up `financecalculator2025` for local development.

-1. Download a copy of `financecalculator` locally.
+1. Download a copy of `financecalculator2025` locally.
-2. Install `financecalculator` using `poetry`:
+2. Install `financecalculator2025` using `poetry`:

     ```console
     $ poetry install